Postpolitical in the Postconflict: DIY Capitalism, Anarcho-Neoliberalism, and Nepal’s Ungovernable Mountains

-The blog of a young Nepali expresses an attitude towards the condition of the country that can be heard among many in the capital: “We are not failing.
+A recent blog post by a young Nepali expresses an attitude toward the condition of the country that can be heard among many in the capital: “We are not failing.
 We have already failed.
 Deal with it.”
-This failure, in part a reference to “failed states,” is also a call by the blog author to move beyond letting “failure” define Nepali lives.
-Part of the frustration is a critique of those involved in government, as seen in an address to the members of the (now defunct) Constituent Assembly1; “I hereby declare that you do not represent me anymore.
-I will do what I can, to make sure I don’t need your help anymore . . .
+This failure, in part a reference to the notion of failed states, is also a call by the blogger to move beyond letting “failure” define Nepali lives.
+One form his frustration takes is as a critique of those involved in government, as seen in a post addressed to the members of the (now defunct) Constituent Assembly: “I hereby declare that you do not represent me anymore.
+I will do what I can to make sure I don’t need your help anymore . . .
 Enough is enough!
 You are fired!
-Goodbye!”
-Although some of those voicing criticism are seeking to create new political pathways, for many the option of a “post-political” future holds more appeal.
-In such statements by upper-class youth in Kathmandu, there is more than a rejection of politics as usual; it is a rejection of politics at all—a call for something else combining elements of anarchy and libertarianism.
-These statements articulate a form of “leap-over neoliberalism” or “anarcho-neoliberalism,” one that notes the Nepali state’s long history of indifference and inefficiency and thus calls not for a rolling back of government intervention, but for a skipping of the government “stage” altogether.2
+Goodbye!”1 Although some of those voicing criticism are seeking to create new political pathways, for many the option of a postpolitical future holds more appeal.
+For upper-class youth in Kathmandu, this is more than a rejection of politics as usual; it is a rejection of any politics at all—a call for something else, combining elements of anarchy and libertarianism.
+These statements articulate a form of “leap-over” neoliberalism or anarcho-neoliberalism, one that notes the Nepali state’s long history of indifference and inefficiency and calls for a skipping of the government “stage” altogether.2

 For many young people in contemporary Nepal, political stability is something they have only read about in the news or seen abroad.
 With more than twenty years of democracy yet very little in the way of perceived progress, some youth from privileged family backgrounds have come to dismiss formal government structures as a means of achieving their goals.
-Despite prestigious education credentials obtained abroad, many have yet to begin careers.
+Despite prestigious educational credentials obtained abroad, many have yet to begin careers.
 Instead, they have established social movements and groups to promote entrepreneurship, as well as other alternatives to the office jobs that had been their expected future.
-What these groups share is a call to move forward, despite the political stagnation, and to stop blaming their situation on the nation’s condition of what I call “long-term provisionality,” instead advocating a “less talk, more action” approach.
+What these groups share is a call to move forward despite political stagnation and to stop blaming their situation on the nation’s condition of what I call long-term provisionality, instead advocating a “less talk, more action” approach.

-Expressed in diverse forms, these proclamations all articulate exhaustion with politicians, promises of new beginnings, and even (in part) the democratic process itself.
+Expressed in diverse forms, these proclamations all articulate exhaustion with politicians, promises of new beginnings, and even the democratic process itself.
 Inspired by these phrases, I question if what these young people are calling for is an end to conflict or an end to politics.
-While not exactly the same as James Ferguson’s (1990) take on the phrase, “post-politics” resembles “anti-politics,” as it includes a rejection not only of state-based welfare but also of international non-governmental organizations (INGOs) and reliance on foreign aid.
+While not exactly the same as James Ferguson’s (1990) take on the phrase, postpolitics resembles antipolitics insofar as it includes a rejection not only of state-based welfare but also of international NGOs and reliance on foreign aid.

-What results is a kind of DIY capitalism, a grassroots rejection of the state, albeit one only available to an elite who formerly ensured their security through government sinecure or migration.
+What results is a kind of DIY capitalism and a grassroots rejection of the state, albeit one only available to an elite who formerly ensured their security through government sinecure or migration.
 For these people, the problem is not conflict, but the effect of conflict on one’s ability to live and make money.
-With politics itself dismissed as a form of “time pass” or “guff-suff” (idle chatter), these youth organizations want their lives, careers, and families to begin, whether or not there is a constitution.
-While this itself is not an apolitical position, it is difficult to classify in either Western left/right terms or within the dynamics of Nepali political parties.
-It seems to be a novel approach pursued by those who seek to prosper in a place questionably post-conflict through post-political means.
+With politics itself dismissed as a form of timepass or guff-suff (idle chatter), these youth organizations want their lives, careers, and families to begin, whether or not there is a constitution.
+While this itself is not an apolitical position, it is difficult to classify in either Western left/right terms or in the field of Nepali political parties.
+It seems to be a novel approach pursued by those who seek to prosper in a place that is questionably postconflict through postpolitical means.

-These terms borrow from Peck and Tickell’s (2002) work on “roll-back” and "roll-out” neoliberalism as well as Sassen’s (2006) work on strategies to leap over the state, suggesting that Nepal’s unique history requires a respatialization and temporalization of neoliberalism’s trajectory.
+2. These terms borrow from Jamie Peck and Adam Tickell’s (2002) work on “roll-back” and "roll-out” neoliberalism, as well as Saskia Sassen’s (2006) work on strategies to leap over the state, suggesting that Nepal’s unique history requires a respatialization and retemporalization of neoliberalism’s trajectory.

-BibekSheel Nepali did eventually enter several candidates in the 2013 elections under the dog symbol.
+3. BibekSheel Nepali did eventually enter several candidates in the 2013 elections, under the symbol of a dog.

-This title is translated by the band as “let there be no rulers/anarchy!”
-It appears on their album Ungovernable Mountains, a title that resonates with recent work by James Scott (2009) on mountain-dwelling people who turn away from the state.
+4. The title of the latter song is translated by the band as “let there be no rulers/anarchy!”
+It appears on their album Ungovernable Mountains, a title that resonates with recent work by James C. Scott (2009) on mountain-dwelling peoples who turn away from the state.

-From “Tito Satya” by Laure, translated by Bijay Poudel.
-The title “Bitter Truth” also is the title of a Nepali television program that focuses on the frustrations of everyday life in the era of dysfunctional governance.
+5. These lyrics are from “Tito Satya,” by Laure, translated by Bijay Poudel.
+A television program that focuses on the frustrations of everyday life in an era of dysfunctional governance is entitled “Bitter Truth.”

 Ferguson, James.
 1990.
 The Anti-Politics Machine: “Development,” Depoliticization, and Bureaucratic Power in Lesotho.
 New York: Cambridge University Press.

-Scott, James.
-2009.
+Scott, James C. 2009.
 The Art of Not Being Governed: An Anarchist History of Upland Southeast Asia.
 New Haven, Conn.: Yale University Press.